 Risks and Outcomes

-Research shows that women with HG have a higher risk of negative maternal and fetal outcomes.
+Research shows that women with hyperemesis gravidarum (HG) have a higher risk of negative maternal and fetal outcomes.
 The greatest risk appears to be in women who have more weight loss, severe symptoms, and/or who fail to gain weight for two consecutive trimesters.
 The data varies partly due to the inconsistent criteria used to diagnose hyperemesis and determine severity.

-Recent consensus by ICHG on a definition for HG will help bring uniformity to future research.
+Recent consensus by ICHG (International Collaboration for Hyperemesis Gravidarum) on a definition for HG will help bring uniformity to future research.

 Risks and Benefits of Medication